València – where ancient meets modern

 As in Utiel-Requena and Alicante, the Spanish wine push towards quality means that there is plenty of artisanal experimentation, including the rediscovery of rare local varieties.
 The dry climate means that organic farming is common too.
 The traditional bulk volume wines for export are also evident, with many large wineries and cooperatives making wines of every conceivable style.

-Thanks to the València DO, I was able to try many of the wines made and meet producers that are making excellent wines.
+Thanks to the València DO, I was able to try many of the wines made and talk to producers that are making excellent wines.
 Of all of these, Celler del Roure is one of the most exciting properties in the region.
 It has three separate vineyards, near Moixent and the Les Alcusses Valley, part of the Clariano subzone.
 It’s just an hours drive south from València.

 Celler del Roure was created by Pablo Calatayud and his family in 1995.
 He’s making authentic artisanal wines using rare local grapes such as the red Mando and white Verdil.
 Also, his project has rediscovered how to use buried terracotta amphorae for ageing the wines.
 Indeed, the 500-year-old winery that had fallen into disuse before his arrival still has 97 unbroken original amphorae.
 After much experimentation and research, the results have been so successful that a new underground cellar has been excavated, with new amphorae ready to be installed.
 Pablo and his winemaker Javier Revert use the amphorae for ageing the wines, after fermentation in stainless steel tanks with minimal sulphur and wild yeasts.